 There are over 150 lochs in the area available for angling, some close to the road while others require a solitary and spectacular walk into the hills.
 Permits are readily available locally while guided trips and tuition are also available.

 The house is close to the beach where the Highland Council Ranger Service have a base and where the local Countryside Rangers offer a varied program of events throughout the summer.
-There are many secluded bays and coves round about which are great for family days out, water sports or exploring or secluded tranquility.
+There are many secluded bays and coves round about which are great for family days out, water sports or exploring or secluded tranquillity.
 For the more adventurous the remote beach at Sandwood Bay promises a great day out.
 There are regular sightings of whales and dolphins in the area.

 North West Sutherland is a bird watchers paradise with Skylarks to wake you with their song in the mornings to Wagtails and Wheatears.
 Sea eagles have been spotted recently in the area.